goktugcy/RediSync/README.md

 ### API contracts and errors

-- Cache null semantics: `set($key, null)` evicts (deletes) the key to avoid ambiguity with `get()` returning null.
+- Cache null semantics: `set($key, null)` evicts the key to avoid ambiguity with `get()` returning null.
-- Exceptions: Redis/DB hataları şu an alttaki kütüphanelerden ham olarak yükseltilir.
-1.0.0’da sarmalayıcı exception katmanı eklenmez; uygulamanızda try/catch ile ele alabilirsiniz.
+- Exceptions: Redis/DB errors currently bubble up from underlying libraries.
+There’s no wrapper exception layer in 1.x; handle with try/catch in your app as needed.

 ## Troubleshooting installs (Laravel/Carbon and Doctrine DBAL)